State of AI Agent Policies - 2026

 The “No Policy” category deserves scrutiny.
 Having no AI-specific signals doesn't mean a domain wants to be crawled - it means they haven't expressed a preference in any machine-readable format an AI agent can interpret.
 In many cases, especially for smaller sites, the owner may not even be aware these standards exist.

 The nuance gap: Only 4.4% of all domains have what you might call a “considered” AI policy - one that differentiates between use cases (selective) or explicitly opts in (allows all).
-The other 95.6% either say nothing or use a blanket block.
-The web is mostly binary: silent or locked.
+The other 95.6% either say nothing, block everything, or block only training, leaving almost no middle ground between silence and restriction.

 04 - Signal Adoption